In this Article

 By Plane

 Liverpool John Lennon Airport (LPL) offers a wide range of flights including some intercontinental.
-The airport is 8 miles from the city centre.
-The city centre can be accessed by train service, on the MerseyRail local transit system or via bus.
+The airport is 8 miles (13 kilometres) from the city centre.
+Alongside domestic services, there are also regular scheduled flights to dozens of locations across Europe, North Africa as well as North America.

 By Train